opendocsg/slw-judgments-backfill/2016_SGHCR_3/report.md

 101    SE submitted that, under the International Arbitration Act (“IAA”), the Court’s powers to assist/intervene in international arbitrations (including foreign-seated arbitrations) by way of interim measures are found in s12A, IAA and the Court’s powers do not extend to making orders in respect of discovery of documents and interrogatories.
 As such, SE submitted that under the IAA and the Model Law, the Court has no power to grant discovery/ _Norwich Pharmacal_ / _Bankers Trust_ orders to assist international arbitrations whether seated in Singapore or abroad.

 102    As the Court’s power to intervene in arbitrations are found solely in the IAA and Model law, it is SE’s position that the Court may not grant such orders in aid of the CIETAC arbitration, which is a foreign-seated arbitration under s 175 of the Evidence Act or the Court’s inherent jurisdiction.
-In _L W Infrastructure Pte Ltd v Lim Chin San Contractors Pte Ltd and another appeal_ [2013] 1 SLR 125 (“ _L W Infrastructure_ ”), the Court of Appeal made it clear at [35-36] that the Court’s power to intervene in
+In _L W Infrastructure Pte Ltd v Lim Chin San Contractors Pte Ltd and another appeal_ <span class="citation">[2013] 1 SLR 125</span> (“ _L W Infrastructure_ ”), the Court of Appeal made it clear at [35-36] that the Court’s power to intervene in

 arbitrations are found solely in the IAA/Model Law and not elsewhere: